HMS Fly (1831): Service

 She was commissioned at Plymouth on 27 January 1832 under the command of Commander Peter M'Quhae and served initially on the North America and West Indies station, returning to Portsmouth on 30 September 1833.
 After another two years on the same station she paid off at Portsmouth on 5 September 1835.
 By September 1836 she was fitting out for the South America station, including work in the Pacific Ocean.
 She was under the command of Commander Granville Gower Loch on that station from 1838 to 1840.
 She arrived at Spithead on 17 July 1840 from South America with 1,700,000 dollars and sailed for Plymouth to be paid off.
 In December 1841 she commissioned at Plymouth under the command of Francis Price Blackwood to survey the Torres Strait in company with the cutter Bramble.

 During the early to mid-1840s, she charted numerous routes through and from many locations around Australia's north-east coast and nearby islands, including Whitsunday Island and the Capricorn Islands in Queensland.
 During this part of her service she employed the painter and draughtsman Harden Sidney Melville to produce the first official hydrographic survey of the north-east coast of Australia.
+Thomas Garrett briefly served in the vessel in the 1840s.

 On 2 September 1844, she rescued the survivors of the British merchant ship Lady Grey, which had been wrecked on Alert's Reef the previous day with the loss of a passenger whilst on a voyage from Sydney, New South Wales to Singapore.

 After being discovered during the survey of the Gulf of Papua, New Guinea, the Fly River was named after the ship.
 Embarked during her voyages of exploration were the geologist and naturalist Joseph Jukes and the naturalist John MacGillivray.

 Fly returned to the United Kingdom, arriving at Spithead on 19 June 1846 and proceeded to Plymouth to pay off.
 She was commissioned again on 14 October 1847 under Commander Richard Oliver, and was employed in surveying in the Pacific and New Zealand.
 After 4 years of work in the area she returned to the United Kingdom, arriving at Plymouth Sound on the evening of 4 December 1851 and paying off on 13 December.